High School Can Be

-- Hands on learning
+- Student-centered learning

 - College ready curriculum

-- Performance based assessments
+- Competency-based assessments

 - Field studies & overnight expeditions

-- Long term advisory model
+- Long-term advisory model

-Northwest Passage High School
+Welcome to Northwest Passage High School

 We partner with other organizations within our community to expand the learning experiences of our students